John Lear: Aviator career

+Lear and UFOlogy

 UFO conspiracy theories before Lear

 Since the 1947 flying disc craze, Americans had reported seeing unidentified objects in the skies, and by 1955, UFO researchers were accusing the US Government of a cover-up.
 In the 1950s and 60s, many UFO and contactee groups professed belief in Space Brothers, benevolent aliens eager to improve life on Earth.
 During a 1964 hypnotic regression, Barney Hill became the first person to report recollections of Gray Aliens and Alien Abductions.
 By 1973, UFO mythology told of a UFO landing at Holloman Air Force Base.
 By 1978, UFO mythology included a crashed flying saucer near Roswell.
 In 1980, cattle mutilations near Dulce, New Mexico were linked to UFOs in popular media.

 In 1984, ufologist Bill Moore's partner Jaime Shandera received an envelope containing film which, when developed, showed images of eight pages of documents that appeared to be briefing papers describing "Operation Majestic 12", a top-level UFO group with the US Government.